Payment Protection Insurance (PPI) has been in the news a lot recently...

 Overdraft debt: what to do if you’re constantly overdrawn

-In 2016, we published research which shows that 2.1 million people were stuck in their overdraft for the whole year.
+In 2016, we published research which shows that 2.1 million people were stuck being overdrawn for the whole year.
 Sound familiar?
 We should be able to help.
+[At the end of 2018, we’re seeing even more of our clients being stuck in this cycle]

-Our research about overdrafts revealed that many people are stuck in their overdrafts, locked in a cycle of borrowing that’s hard to break free from.
+Our research about overdrafts revealed that many people are constantly overdrawn, locked in a cycle of borrowing that’s hard to break free from.
 Overdrafts are meant to be dipped into occasionally to help with a short-term problem, but millions are relying on them to cover basic living costs.

 But what can you do to try and get ‘back in the black’?
+How to get out of overdraft debt?
 We investigate four steps you can take to help.

 1. Create a budget